 - These apps are made for the most part, with very little, if any, input from specialists in development or education.

-- The features of the games or E-Books ( the positive reinforcement tools ) used to engage your baby’s attention can have negative effects on your child’s benefits from the programs.
-They may interfere with your baby’s understanding of what the app is supposed to teach and, even more important, these features discourage his interaction with you while he is watching the program (which is why he may be crying when you turn off the app).
+- The features of the games or E-Books (the positive reinforcement tools ) used to engage your baby’s attention can have negative effects on your child’s benefits from the programs.
+They may interfere with your baby’s understanding of what the app is supposed to teach and, even more important, these features discourage his interaction with you while he is watching the program.

 You are your baby and child’s most important teacher.